Lissy Abraham is a Bay Area singer/songwriter and a CCMC founder. She was the lead vocalist and bass player in the Ballistic Cats, a roots rock band.

 Mark Bosnian is an award-winning songwriter who was voted into the Oregon Music Hall of Fame in 2001.
 His CD Shed My Skin was chosen by Performing Songwriter magazine as one of the top independent releases.
 As a member of national acts Nu Shooz and Body & Soul, he toured the U.S. and played on the “Pat Sajack Show” and “NBC Today.”
 He’s taught singing nationally and internationally (his voice seminars are very popular in Brazil) for over 20 years and is the author of Sing Free Now!
 3 Steps to Power, Passion and Confidence.

-Danny Carnahan has been performing Celtic and eclectic original acoustic music for nearly 40 years.
-He’s written articles for a slew of magazines, published instructional books and videos, and written and recorded songs sung from here to Scotland.
+Danny Carnahan has been performing Celtic and eclectic original acoustic music for 40 years.
+He’s written articles for a slew of magazines, published instructional books and videos, and written and recorded songs now sung from here to Scotland.
 Based in the Bay Area, he now mostly performs with his psychedelic Celtic sextet Wake the Dead, which most recently released Deal, a CD featuring Celtic takes on the Summer of Love.
-Danny enjoys teaching all skill levels on fiddle, mandolin, guitar, and songwriting, and is delighted to have been part of the CCMC family for more than a decade.
+Danny enjoys teaching all skill levels on mandolin, guitar, fiddle, and songwriting, and is delighted to play with pretty much everybody.

 Tim Connell has created a sophisticated and original global style on the mandolin.
 Widely regarded as one of the top North American interpreters of the Brazilian choro style on the mandolin, Tim has his own unique voice on the instrument, described in a Mandolin magazine cover story as “fiery and energetic, soulful and evocative.”
 Tim’s latest releases include June Apple, a nationally noted album of bluegrass fiddle tunes with guitarist Eric Skye, and MandAlone, a collection of original solo mandolin arrangements including his popular arrangement of “Here Comes the Sun.”